shakkky/product-listing-platform/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local running follow these simple steps.

 ### Prerequisites, Installation & Setup

-This is an example of how to list things you need to use the software and how to install them:
+This is an example of how to list things you need to use the application and how to install them:
 - Ensure Docker is installed on local machine:
     ```sh
     docker version